An enriched category theory of language: from syntax to semantics: Introduction

-An immediate advantage to this shift in perspective is that the functor category of copresheaves $\widehat{\mathsf{C}}:=\mathsf{Set}^{\mathsf{C}}$ on any small category $\mathsf{C}$ is better behaved than $\mathsf{C}$ itself.
+An immediate advantage to the shift in perspective is that the functor category of copresheaves $\widehat{\mathsf{C}}:=\mathsf{Set}^{\mathsf{C}}$ on any small category $\mathsf{C}$ is better behaved than $\mathsf{C}$ itself.
 It has all limits and colimits and is Cartesian closed.
-In fact, the category of copresheaves is an example of a \emph{topos}, which is known to be an appropriate setting for internal intuitionistic logic.
+In fact, the category of copresheaves is a \emph{topos}, which is known to be the appropriate setting for intuitionistic logic \cite{maclane2012sheaves}.
 The full theory of toposes is not incorporated in this work, but intuition abounds when one takes inspiration from the field.
-Think about colimits, for a moment.
+Importantly, one has concrete operations for building new copreasheaves from representable ones, suggestive of the ``meanings are composable instructions'' perspective of internalist semantics \cite{Pietroski}.